About Unauthorized Trading

 It's not uncommon for people to confuse unauthorized trading with discretionary trading.
 Discretionary is not the same as unauthorized trading, for discretionary trading is not unauthorized due to the fact that the investor has given their written authority for the broker to make transactions without first speaking with him or her.
 Therefore, discretionary trading is legal because it has been properly authorized.

 In the securities industry, one of the most deplorable acts is unauthorized trading.
 Even the average person can easily envision what types of abuses could result from a rogue stockbroker who buys and sells securities in an investor's account with little or no discussion with the client beforehand.
-Unauthorized trading is a violation of 10b-5 of the 1934 Act, every state's securities laws, and it is a violation of Article III, Section 15 of the NASD Rules of Fair Practice.
+Unauthorized trading is a violation of 10b-5 of the 1934 Act, every state's securities laws, and it is a violation of FINRA rules.
 Unauthorized trading also gives rise to claims of breach of contract, breach of fiduciary duty, fraud, failure to supervise, and negligence.
 When unauthorized trading is unchecked by brokerage firms or when it is intentionally conducted by a stockbroker, it can lead to findings of fraud and it can force the liable party to pay punitive damages.

 Authority to make a specified trade is typically given by the investor in a telephone conversation with the stockbroker; therefore, the necessity for excellent communication is profound, especially since the potential for abuse is high if the customer doesn't understand what is happening.
 An investor can only consent to a trade if he or she fully comprehends what the broker is saying when the broker calls the client to solicit a trade.
 It is the broker's responsibility to make sure the client understands the securities market, as well the rewards and risks of the proposed investment.
 The following information is provided within the order ticket and the investor should be made aware of the following when a trade is being made: